nicoMeynet/BatterySimu/README.md

 ### Example Output with a dataset of 337 days
 #### Injected Energy
+The table below shows the energy injected into the grid.
+Adding a battery will reduce the amount of energy injected into the grid, as surplus energy will be stored in the battery rather than returned to the grid.

 | Phase                     | Current (kWh) | Simulated (kWh) | Delta (kWh) | Delta (CHF) |
 |---------------------------|---------------|-----------------|-------------|-------------|